Skip to main content

 Cost: Free

-SRMP is a year-long program for New York City high schoolers in grades 10 through 11.
-Program participants learn how to conduct scientific research under the guidance of AMNH scientists.
-Students are expected to participate in a three-week summer session and commit to two afternoons of research weekly during the school year.
+Slightly different from the other programs on this list, SRMP is a 10-month program for New York City high schoolers in grades 10 and 11.
+Participants learn how to conduct scientific research under the guidance of AMNH scientists.
+Students are expected to participate in a four-week summer session and commit to working with their peers and mentors on a project twice weekly during the school year.
 The program concludes with a symposium where participants present their research.

 Students are paid $2,500 upon completion of the SRMP.